jomjohn/drill/_docs/performance-tuning/040-query-plans-and-tuning.md

----
-title: "Query Plans and Tuning"
+# Query Plans and Tuning
-parent: "Performance Tuning"
----